 If you are the friends and family of an addict, your support can mean more than you could even imagine.

 However, sometimes when addicts are struggling, they can lash out and hurt the people they love.

 And sometimes, the people who love them can try everything to pull someone out of addiction with little success.

 An addict is the one who has to help themselves.

 But through rehabilitation and recovery, an addict has the potential to repair broken relationships and move forward.

 Taking the Next Steps

-Although addiction can be one of the most difficult periods in someone’s life, it is important to remember that recovery is a very real possibility and goal to strive for.
+Although addiction can be one of the most difficult periods in someone’s life, it is important to remember that recovery is a real possibility and goal to strive for.

 If you or someone you love is struggling with addiction or wants to maintain current sobriety, reach out to a local addiction counselor or community resource center for help with locating a sober living near me.